 - Authenticating the domain

-Find out how to avoid Promotions Tab in Gmail.
+Find out how to avoid the Promotions Tab in Gmail.